Hrabal/TemPy/README.md

 ### Weeeeeeee!
 No parsing, and a simple structure makes TemPy fast.
 TemPy simply adds HTML tags around your data, and the actual HTML string exists only at render time.
-See below for benchmarks against other templating engines.

 ### Read the full documentation here: [https://hrabal.github.io/TemPy/](https://hrabal.github.io/TemPy/)
 *****